cwi-dis/cwi-pcl-codec/README.md

 * Start Visual Studio with the 'Solution' file created in the prious paragraph and select 'Build->Build Solution'.

-* After succesfull building, the program 'evaluate_compression.exe' can be found in the directory:
+* After successfull building, the program 'evaluate_compression.exe' can be found in the directory:
  'binaries'\apps\evaluate_compression\Debug.
   Before running, adapt the following environment variable: set path=%path%;C:\libjpeg-turbo-gcc\bin;C:\Program Files (x86)\OpenNI2\Tools